Winter idioms in different languages

 An expression you are most likely to hear during the winter, ‘Ça caille!’ broadly translates to the English expression ‘it’s freezing!’.
 With that being said, its literal translation is derived from the verb ‘cailler’ meaning ‘to curdle’.
 It is basically a way of saying that it is so cold that you cannot move.

-Similar to the English idiom ‘it’s raining cats and dogs’, this translates to ‘it’s raining ropes’.
+Similar to the English idiom ‘it’s raining cats and dogs’, these French winter words translate to ‘it’s raining ropes’.
 It describes particularly heavy downpour, where it may feel like the raindrops are extremely heavy.
 Although it can be used at any time of the year, it is most likely to be heard during winter, due to the poorer weather.

 This idiom refers to it being ‘Toussaint’, which is All Saint’s Day, a day where people remember the dead.
 As a result, people’s mood tends to be fairly gloomy.
-While All Saint’s Day takes place on 1st November, the expression is used to describe gloomy whether regardless of the time of the year.
+While All Saint’s Day takes place on 1st November, the expression is used to describe gloomy weather in French regardless of the time of the year.

 This idiom translates to ‘to be white like the snow’ and is much the same as saying ‘snow white’ in English.
 It can be used as a straight forward description of things that are pure white in colour, but it can also be used in a more metaphorical sense, to imply a certain level of purity.

-Literally meaning ‘to the point of snow’, this expression describes things that are ‘stiff’ and it can be used in a number of different contexts.
+Literally meaning ‘to the point of snow’, this winter word describes things that are ‘stiff’ and it can be used in a number of different contexts.
 For example, you may see it used when referring to cooking, but it can also be a more vulgar idiom, related to sexual excitement.

 Finally, we have another example of an idiom that crosses over between languages word for word.
 This literally means ‘break the ice’ and is used in exactly the same way as the English idiom, meaning to break the tension or remove the awkwardness of a situation, usually through conversation.